Space Generation Advisory Council: Scholarships

-In SGAC's quest to increase youth input and engagement on international space issues, the organization works to provide financial resources for its members.
-The SGAC awards numerous scholarships throughout the year to university students and young professionals.
+The SGAC works to provide financial resources for its members to increase youth input and engagement on international space issues.
+The organization awards numerous scholarships throughout the year to university students and young professionals.
 These scholarships allow a greater number of members to take part in the international space policy creation process from attendance and presentations at UN COPUOS to participating in SGAC's annual congress, the International Astronautical Congress (IAC), or issue-specific seminars around the world.
 The Scholarship page of SGAC regularly publishes the available scholarship opportunities to attend the Space Generation Congress (SGC), International Astronautical Congress (IAC), Space Generation Fusion Forum (SGFF), Space Symposium (SS), Space Generation Workshops (SGWs) and other space events.